 This dataset provides natural resource revenues data by company for calendar years 2013-2016.
-This new dataset is a product of USEITI and represents cooperation between government, industry, and civil society to create and confirm this information, and provide it in a way that adds to the national dialogue on natural resource extraction.
+This new dataset represents cooperation between government, industry, and civil society to create and confirm this information, and provide it in a way that adds to the national dialogue on natural resource extraction.
 This data set will be updated in the first quarter of the calendar year.

 We also have notes on this data from the web development team as they built the interactions on this site.

 This dataset includes revenues for U.S. federal lands and offshore areas.
 It does not include Indian lands, privately-owned lands, or U.S. state lands.
 The datasets currently include data tracked and managed by the Department of the Interior’s (DOI) Office of Natural Resources Revenue (ONRR), Bureau of Land Management (BLM), and Office of Surface Mining, Reclamation, and Enforcement.